 Overview:

-The Computational Systems Biology Laboratory at USC develops mechanistic models of biological processes and utilizes the models to:- gain insight into the dynamics and regulation of biological systems
+- gain insight into the dynamics and regulation of biological systems

 - synthesize and interpret experimental and clinical observations